 Though it is possible to visit Kenting on a day trip from Kaohsiung, it looks like such a beautiful place so you may want to spend at least a night there.

 TAIWANESE FOOD GUIDE

 Your Taiwan experience can’t be complete without a visit to one or more night markets.
 There are so many fun and delicious things to eat in this country!
-If you’re wondering what to eat in Kaohsiung, then check out our list of 57 things to eat in Taiwan.
+If you’re wondering what to eat in Kaohsiung, then check out our list of must-try dishes in Taiwan.

 WHERE TO EAT IN KAOHSIUNG

 Of all the night markets we visited in Taiwan, Ruifeng Night Market was my favorite.
 It wasn’t the biggest but for me, it had the best combination of size, layout, and food selection.
 Pictured below is one of the night market’s most popular stalls – a vendor selling giant takoyaki balls filled with octopus, shrimp, mushroom, and vegetables.
 Don’t miss this!

 Unlike many other night markets, Ruifeng Night Market is completely closed off to traffic, including motorbikes, so it makes for a much more pleasant experience.
 It’s laid out in an easy-to-navigate grid as well with a good mix of food and shopping stalls.

 Liouhe is another pleasant night market in Kaohsiung.
 There are food stalls on either side of a street spanning about two blocks with tables and rubbish bins in the middle.
 Many night markets don’t have either so we thought that was convenient.
 One of the best things you can get at Liouhe Tourist Night Market is this cup of papaya milk sold by that stand in the background.
 You’ll know it from all the pictures (presumably of celebrities) plastered all over its cart.
 Absolutely delicious!